 Duration: 1 day

-Location: This course can be run either at your office or at our Milton Park, Oxfordshire site.
-There is no strict limit on attendees, but we recommend no more than 10
+Location: This one day CPD accredited course can be run either online or face to face.
+There is no strict limit on attendees, but we recommend no more than 10.

-Learn how to deploy consistent best practice methodologies when making supplier selection decisions and how to introduce specific methods and techniques.
+Achieve 6 CPD hours whilst you learn how to deploy consistent best practice methodologies when making supplier selection decisions, as well as how to introduce specific methods and techniques.

 This course summarises best practice and methodologies for making supplier selection decisions.
 It focuses on improving value for money, making robust and defensible decisions and meeting legislative and regulatory requirements during the strategic procurement process.
 The course covers the entire evaluation and decision-making process and is based on our experience across a wide variety of procurements across the public and commercial sectors.